IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the following:

 During the optimization process our customers ask about the best hardware.
 It is not possible to give a full universal specification, but there is one thing which is definitely recommended: Solid State Drives (SSD).
 Pair of enterprise-class SSD in RAID1 (mirror, for reliability) can decrease the average response time significantly: one of our performance tests has shown 8x improvement (!).
 Usually effect from SSD is about 30-50%, but this is also really good.

 Another popular upgrade is to increase amount of RAM, since RAM is often can be a bottleneck (including those cases when Firebird is configured in the wrong way, and cases when Firebird is used on the server with other software which also consumes memory).

-Usually CPU speed is not a bottleneck, so having faster CPU is not a priority for Firebird.
-However, number of CPU cores could be important in case of Classic/SuperClassic architecture.
+Usually, CPU speed is not a bottleneck, so having faster CPU is not a priority for Firebird.
+However, a number of CPU cores could be important in the case of Classic/SuperClassic architecture.